osmoscraft/osmosnote/packages/server/public/devlog.md

   - Test (need real dom: playwright/cypress)
     - How to mock dom measure?
     - Port testing helpers to browser
+  - Refactor command menu directives:
+    - Open url and insert on save should be refactored into two directives:
+      - data-url (string) and data-action ("open"|"insert-on-save")

 ## IDE V2